open-vela/frameworks_runtimes_typescript_ts2wasm/tools/validate/module_run/run_generated_module.md

 ## validate module by V8

-   1. add test files that you want to validate into `validate_res.txt`, the format is
+   1. add test files that you want to validate into `validate_res.txt` in `tools/validate/module_run`, the format is

    moduleName  validateFlag(0: not validate, 1 validate) result(the format as above) exportFunction functionParameters(the format as above)